megacamelus/camel-upstream-info/camel-documentation/camel-openshift-build-configs.md

         toF("openshift-build-configs:///?kubernetesClient=#kubernetesClient&operation=listBuildConfigs").
         to("mock:result");

-This operation returns a List of Builds from your Openshift cluster
+This operation returns a list of builds from your Openshift cluster

--   listBuildsByLabels: this operation lists the build configs by labels on an Openshift cluster
+-   `listBuildsByLabels`: this operation lists the build configs by labels on an Openshift cluster

 <!-- -->